robjohnnoble/demon_model/README.md

 * `int max_pop`: max tumour cell population before program halts
 * `int max_generations`: max cell generations before program halts
 * `int matrix_max`: max number of genotypes before program halts (larger value => more allocated memory)
-* `int write_grid`: whether to generate plots of grid states during execution (requires gnuplot; can significantly increase running time)
+* `int write_grid`: whether to generate plots of grid states during execution (can significantly increase running time)
 * `int write_clones_file`: whether to write contents of all clones (can be a very large file; typically unnecessary)
 * `int write_demes_file`: whether to write contents of all demes (can be a very large file; typically unnecessary)
 * `int record_matrix`: whether to record genetic distance matrix for all genotypes (can be a very large file; typically unnecessary)
 * `int write_phylo`: whether to write phylogeny for all genotypes (can be a very large file; typically unnecessary)
 * `int calculate_total_diversity`: whether to calculate diversity across all genotypes (can be computationally expensive)
 * `int biopsy_size_per_sample`: max number of cells per biopsy sample (reserved for future applications)